 - Excision.
 A dermatologic surgeon removes the tattoo with a scalpel, and the wound is closed with stitches.

+So how does tattoo removal work?
 The laser tattoo removal process is administered through a series of four to 10 cosmetic laser treatments.
 The tattoo pigment absorbs short pulses of intense light, which cause the ink to break down and be absorbed by our immune system.

 After a treatment, the tattoo ink is recognized as waste within the lymphatic system and is excreted through the body’s natural immune system.